Lance Moore

-Lance Andrew Moore (born August 31, 1983) is a former American football wide receiver who played over ten seasons professionally in the National Football League (NFL).
-He played college football at Toledo.
+Lance Andrew Moore (born August 31, 1983) is an American former professional football player who was a wide receiver for 10 seasons in the National Football League (NFL).
+He played college football for the Toledo Rockets.
 He was signed by the Cleveland Browns as an undrafted free agent in 2005.
 Moore joined the New Orleans Saints in 2006 and played with them for eight seasons, and was a member of the 2009 Super Bowl championship team that beat the Indianapolis Colts.
-He has also played for the Pittsburgh Steelers and the Detroit Lions.
+He also played for the Pittsburgh Steelers and Detroit Lions.

-Life
+Early life

 Moore attended Westerville South High School and set state high school records for receptions (103) and touchdown catches (24) during his senior year.
-BC Lions wide receiver Nick Moore is his younger brother.